shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Graphs can have loops unlike trees.
 - The depth (or level) of a node is its distance (i.e., number of edges) from the tree's root node.
 - The height is the number of edges between the root node and the furthest leaf.*
-- Substring is contiguous, subsequence is sequential
+- Substring is contiguous, subsequence is sequential but can be non-contiguous
 - Number of subsets: each element includes or not.
 If [1, 2, 3], then it's 2 x 2 x 2 = 2^n.
-  - Remember that a subset is not contiguous.
+  - can be non-contiguous.
 - Permutations: n!
 If r = n
 - Power set is all possible combinations of all possible lengths, from 0 to n.

 # General Tips and Techniques
 - First, make sure what do we have to output.
 Is it the values, the indices, some statistic as this info can simplify what to keep track of during algo.
+Outputting all possible options is mostly bruteforce/dfs.
-- Too many if conditions is a strong indicator that a simpler solution exists
+- Too many if conditions is a strong indicator that a simpler solution exists (FSM)
 - Problem Reframing: Can two problems have the same solution?
-It can also provide an opportunity for optimization.
-For example, # of visible nodes from left-side is the same as returning height of the tree.
+An opportunity for optimization.
-- When you need ALL the recursive calls to access/update mutable objects, just keep it outside the function
+  - For example, # of visible nodes from left-side is the same as returning height of the tree.
 - For every problem, see if we can return before main logic on some edge cases e.g. if lengths don't match, return False
 - Look for a detail that might look useless but it's there for providing a way to optimize.
 - Using input array as storage if it has extra or useless elements